 I watch it with a tinge of sadness, as the Tre now playing for us has, in no uncertain terms, ‘enjoyed his summer break’.
 Whereas Wayne Rooney can dedicate his time to removing the excesses, Tre is a dad with a full-time job and football has to come second.
 For a moment though, we rewatch the YouTube video and marvel.
 This is the player that got Chelsea and Manchester City interested enough to give him a trial in his youth.
 He is pace, he is power, he has defenders absolutely terrified.

-As with the majority of kids, the trials didn’t end up with more than a handshake and a ‘thanks for your time’ and it leads to the inevitable question of what’s next?
+As with the majority of kids, the trials ended up with little more than a handshake and a ‘thanks for your time’ and that inevitably leads to the question of what’s next?
 For Tre, it meant a journey around the lower leagues, right down to Sunday league, before finding a home at West Didsbury & Chorlton.

 His time at West was a golden era for him and the club, as Andy Nelson led the team to three promotions in three years.
 They remain at that level, in the North West Counties Premier League, just nine promotions away from the top flight.